Appendix C: UNCSA Student Conduct Process for Alleged Major Infractions of the Student Code of Conduct

 3. When a student with a disability is charged with an offense, the institution will assure that all requirements of Section 504 of the Rehabilitation Act and the Americans with Disabilities Act are met.
 Any student accommodation may contact the Office of Learning Resources.

-4. Charges against multiple students involved in the same incident may be heard in a single case only if each student defendant consents in writing to the Associate Director for Student Conduct (or designee) to such a proceeding.
+4. Charges against multiple students involved in the same incident may be heard in a single case only if each student defendant consents in writing to the Director for Student Conduct (or designee) to such a proceeding.